Game Review: Call of Juarez: Gunslinger [PC/XBLA/PSN]

 “Note: This game was reviewed using the full version purchase on Steam, PC.”

 Everyone remembers Call of Juarez: The Cartel right?
 Even though it was something you’d want to forget, like a bad dream in the middle of the night.
 The entire setting was a bit unneeded, seeing as how we have tons of games in the modern setting, and CoJ is supposed to be a western game.
 On the other hand, CoJ: Bound in Blood was absolutely enthralling with such a beautiful storyline.
 So people were disappointed when we didn’t get a true successor to it.
-However, fast forward a couple of years after the train-wreck that was CoJ: The Cartel, Techland once again shows up with a smug grin on their face, they finally reveal through many interesting trailers, such as my personal favourite,
+However, fast forward a couple of years after the train-wreck that was CoJ: The Cartel, Techland once again shows up with a smug grin on their face, they finally reveal through many interesting trailers, such as my personal favourite, The Story of Silas Greaves, that the series would be returning to its roots with this new outing, and again after so long, we get our hopes up, that maybe now we will finally get a decent Western Shooter.

 Since I am a huge fan of western shooters, I started the game with a lot of optimism, especially due to all the hype I was seeing around this title.
 The games menu, which seems to have hand drawn backgrounds that look absolutely beautiful, lets you choose from three types of game modes, the Campaign, Arcade mode and Duels.
 After you select which mode you prefer, you will be taken to a separate menu for each.
 The campaign mode is obviously the one that tells the story, Arcade is where you can challenge your friends to get the best highscore, and Duel mode is a game type that pits you in showdowns with some of the most ruthless guns in the old west.